lawrencembise/RafikiChat/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-0-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 RafikiChat is a versatile live chat helper tool designed to integrate seamlessly with major social media platforms including Meta (Facebook, Instagram, WhatsApp), Telegram, and Twitter.
-Built with Go, Go template language, HTML, CSS, and JavaScript, it offers real-time messaging, media sharing, and a unified chat interface to enhance user communication and engagement.
+Built with Go and Angular, it offers real-time messaging, media sharing, and a unified chat interface to enhance user communication and engagement.

 ## Features